 The University is actively working with the Office of Government Procurement (OGP) to ensure that procurement activities are taking place in accordance with requirements of the operating model being put in place by the OGP.
-The implementation of this model is an ongoing process since 2013 and is being managed by the OGP.
-The University has no control over the process of OGP implementation.

 The subsidiaries of the University utilise DCU, OGP and other public procurements frameworks when organising purchasing requirements.
 Group companies avail of many of the DCU University contracts put in place for goods and services such as utilities and facilities management.
 In addition, in accordance with the EU Procurement Directive, sectoral related subsidiary company purchasing requirements are organised directly by the companies.
 Where this arises a private procurement process is followed that reflects the principles of public procurement guidelines.